GJablo/GJablo/README.md

 <br>
 <p align="center">I am good in both offensive and defensive security strategies, making me adept at anticipating and countering cyber threats.
 I like tinkering with machines as well.
 My experience spans across various sectors, including finance and healthcare.
 I am committed to continuous education and staying current with the latest cyber security trends, tools, and best practices to provide the most effective protection for my clients.</p>
 <br>
-<p align = "center">🌱 I’m currently learning angular, typescript and java to better my skills across different fields.</p>
+<p align = "center">🌱 I’m currently learning go, rust and docker to better my skills across different fields.</p>
 <p align = "center">💞️ I’m looking to collaborate on mobile app projects and some web development projects as well.</p>
 <br>
 <h3 align="center">Languages and Tools:</h3>